Biographies Characteristics Analysis

 © Photo: lori.ru

 This is the heyday of Kievan Rus.
-A wide network of monastic schools and elementary literacy schools had already been developed.
-The curriculum of the schools included counting, writing and choral singing.
-There were also "schools of book teaching", with an increased level of education, in which children were taught to work with the text and prepared in the future for public service.
-The "Palace School" at the St. Sophia Cathedral worked, the same one that was founded by Prince Yaroslav the Wise.
-It now had international significance, and translators and scribes were trained in it.
+A wide network of monastery schools and primary literacy schools had already been developed.
+The school curriculum included counting, writing and choral singing.
+There were also “schools of book learning”, with an increased level of education, in which children were taught to work with text and prepared for the future public service.
+There was a “Palace School” at the St. Sophia Cathedral, the same one that was founded by Prince Yaroslav the Wise.
+It now had international significance; translators and scribes were trained there.
 There were also several girls' schools where girls from wealthy families were taught to read and write.

 The highest feudal nobility taught children at home, sending several offspring to separate villages that belonged to them.
-There, a noble boyar, literate and educated, who was called the "breadwinner", taught children to read and write, 5-6 languages and the basics of public administration.
-It is known that the prince independently "led" the village, in which there was "feeding" (a school for the highest nobility).
-But schools were only in the cities, in the villages they did not teach literacy.
+There, a noble boyar, literate and educated, who was called the “breadwinner,” taught children to read and write, 5-6 languages and the basics of government.
+It is known that the prince independently “led” the village in which the “feeding center” (a school for the highest nobility) was located.
+But schools were only in cities; in villages they did not teach literacy.

 16th century

-During the Mongol-Tatar invasion (starting from the 13th century), such a widely developing mass education in Russia was, for obvious reasons, suspended.
-And only starting from the 16th century, when Russia was completely “freed from the full”, schools began to revive, and they became known as “schools”.
-If until that time there was very little information about education in the chronicles that have come down to us, then from the 16th century an invaluable document has been preserved, the book "Stoglav" - a collection of resolutions of the Stoglav Cathedral, in which the country's top leadership and church hierarchs participated.
+During the Mongol-Tatar invasion (starting from the 13th century), the widely developing mass education in Rus' was, for obvious reasons, suspended.
+And only starting from the 16th century, when Rus' was completely “freed from captivity,” schools began to be revived, and they began to be called “schools.”
+If before this time there was very little information about education in the chronicles that have reached us, then from the 16th century an invaluable document has been preserved, the book “Stoglav” - a collection of resolutions of the Stoglav Council, in which the country’s top leadership and church hierarchs participated.

 Stoglav (Title page)